The licensing regime supports different types of energy and carbon storage activity.

 Phases A and B are optional and depend on the applicant’s plans.
 Every Work Programme must have at least a Phase C (just as a drilling commitment was the minimum Work Programme before the Innovate concept).

-It remains the case that a Licence may only continue from the Initial Term into the Second Term if (among other things) the Initial Term Work Programme has been completed and surrendered 50% of the initial acreage.
-Similarly, an Innovate Licence may only continue from one Phase into another if that part of the Term Work Programme associated with the earlier Phase has been completed and if the Licensee has committed to complete that part associated with the next.
+An Innovate Licence may only continue from one Phase into another if the Work Programme associated with the earlier Phase has been completed and if the Licensee has committed to complete the Work Programme associated with the next.
 When continuing into Phase C, the licensee must also demonstrate the technical and financial capacity to carry out the Phase C part of the Work Programme.
+A Licensee may give notice to continue from the Initial Term into the Second Term provided the Initial Term Work Programme has been completed and 50% of the initial licensed acreage is surrendered.

 In special cases where an applicant doesn’t propose any exploration at all and proposes to develop an existing field discovery or redevelop a field, a Licence may be awarded with no Initial Term; this is called a ‘Straight to Second Term’ Licence.
 Again, this was an option that was available before the Innovate concept.